INTRODUCTION

 ACADEMIC STRUCTURE

-The Master in City & Technology’s academic structure is based on IAAC’s innovative, learn-by-doing and design-through-research methodology which focuses on the development of interdisciplinary skills.
-During the Master in City & Technology students will have the opportunity to be part of a highly international group, including faculty members, researchers, and lecturers, in which they are encouraged to develop collective decision-making processes and materialize their project ideas.
-In this way, IAAC has put together an experimental learning environment which equips professionals with both the theoretical and practical knowledge needed to face the increasing complexity of the contemporary urban environment and to define the future of urbanism.
+The Master in City & Technology’s’ academic structure is based on IAAC’s innovative, learn-by-doing, and design-through-research methodology which focuses on the development of interdisciplinary skills.
+During the Master in Advanced Urban Planning & Data Analytics, students will have the opportunity to be part of a highly international group, including faculty members, researchers, and lecturers, in which they are encouraged to develop collective decision-making processes and materialize their project ideas.
+In this way, IAAC has put together an experimental learning environment that equips professionals with both the theoretical and practical knowledge needed to face the increasing complexity of the contemporary urban environment and to define the future of urbanism.

 MASTER IN CITY & TECHNOLOGY (1-Year Program)